skalio/flutter-addressbook/README.md

 ```

 ## Permissions
-#### iOS
+#### iOS/MacOS
-On iOS you'll need to add the NSContactsUsageDescription to your Info.plist file in order to access the device's address book.
+On iOS or MacOS you'll need to add the NSContactsUsageDescription to your Info.plist file in order to access the device's address book.
 Simply open your Info.plist file and add the following:
 ```
 <key>NSContactsUsageDescription</key>
 <string>This app needs access to address book</string>